First Year Seminar

 - Where will students purchase the FYS textbook?

 - What is MyStudentSuccessLab?

 - How do I register for MyStudentSuccessLab?

-The First-Year Seminar will set the foundation for the collegiate experience full of academic opportunity and personal growth.
+The First-Year Seminar will set the foundation for an incredible collegiate experience full of academic opportunity and personal growth.
 It is one of the first steps in an exciting educational journey and will help students find their place at WVU.

-Upon completion of a First-Year Seminar, students will be able to articulate the importance of higher education; develop academic, self-management, and critical thinking skills; engage in career planning and major /career exploration; and experience diversity, inclusion, and a global perspective.
+At the end of their first semester, students will be able to articulate the importance of higher education, develop academic and self-management skills, critical thinking skills, engage in career planning and major /career exploration, and experience diversity, inclusion, and a global perspective.